mikechalmers/npm-gulp-wordpress/readme.md

 you can use [wp-env](https://developer.wordpress.org/block-editor/reference-guides/packages/packages-env/) from the processed theme folder (wp-content/themes/new-theme) to test it out. this still works after gulp cleans out the theme folder.

-it might be helpful to have a [github action](https://github.com/SamKirkland/FTP-Deploy-Action) / [bitbucket pipeline](https://bitbucket.org/atlassian/ftp-deploy/src/master/) etc. to FTP the theme folder to the server
+it might be helpful to have a [github action](https://github.com/SamKirkland/FTP-Deploy-Action) / [bitbucket pipeline](https://bitbucket.org/atlassian/ftp-deploy/src/master/) etc. to FTP the theme folder to the server or a plugin like [wp pusher](https://wppusher.com/)

 ## Initial CLI setup